 Aug.
 10, 1864 - Union General Philip Sheridan began marching his force toward Winchester, Va.
 Confederate General Jubal Early pulled out of the city in advance of Sheridan's arrival.

 Aug.
-10, 1864 – During the Civil War, skirmishes were fought at Augusta, Arkansas; at Baldwin, Florida; three miles south of Williamsport, Louisiana; near Stone Chapel, Virginia; at Port Isabel, Texas; and along the Tallahatchie River, in Northern Mississippi, with Brig.
-Gen Joseph A. Mower’s Federal expedition from La Grange, Tennessee, on Oxford, Mississippi.
+10, 1864 – During the Civil War, skirmishes were fought at Augusta, Ark.; at Baldwin, Fla.; three miles south of Williamsport, La.; near Stone Chapel, Va.; at Port Isabel, Texas; and along the Tallahatchie River, in Northern Mississippi, with Brig.
+Gen Joseph A. Mower’s Federal expedition from La Grange, Tenn. to Oxford, Miss.

 Aug.
-10, 1864 – During the Civil War, Confederate cavalry operations began in North Georgia and East Tennessee to disrupt the Union supply and communication lines of Union Maj.
-Gen. William T. Sherman.
+10, 1864 – During the Civil War, Confederate cavalry operations began in North Georgia and East Tennessee to disrupt the Union supply and communication lines of Union Major General William T. Sherman.

 Aug.
-10, 1864 – During the Civil War, three days of Federal operations began in the vicinity of Morganza, Louisiana.
+10, 1864 – During the Civil War, three days of Federal operations began in the vicinity of Morganza, La.